Château d'Esclans - Rock Angel 2016 (Magnum)

 Wine rated (2017 guide) 95/100

-Strawberry and lemon nose with low intensity; medium-bodied, texture and lees on the palate with smoky stones, herbs and a hint of red fruit.
-Good structure, intense, with a long finish.
+Nose of strawberry and lemon with low intensity; medium-bodied, textured and lees on the palate with smoky stones, herbs and a hint of red fruit.
+Beautiful structure, intense, with a long finish.

 Guide Hachette des vins